-Employees who have achieved levels of continuous service in a full time sworn police position with the City of Menlo Park, and who have received annual performance reviews with overall ratings of "meets standards" or above shall be eligible to receive the following:
+Employees who have achieved levels of continuous service time in a full-time sworn police position, including at least one (1) full year as a full-time sworn police employee with the City of Menlo Park, shall be eligible to receive the longevity benefit set forth below.

-- 2.13.1 The first pay period after completing seven (7) years of service: two percent (2.00%) calculated upon base pay. - 2.13.2 The first pay period after completing eleven (11) years of service: four percent (4.00%) calculated upon base pay. - 2.13.3 The first pay period after completing fifteen (15) years of service: six percent (6.00%) calculated upon base pay. - 2.13.4 The first pay period after completing twenty (20) years of service: eight percent (8.00%) calculated upon base pay.
+- (a) The first pay period after completing seven (7) years of service: three percent (3%) calculated upon base pay. - (b) The first pay period after completing eleven (11) years of service: five percent (5%) calculated upon base pay. - (c) The first pay period after completing fifteen (15) years of service: eight percent (8%) calculated upon base pay. - (d) The first pay period after completing twenty (20) years of service: ten percent (10%) calculated upon base pay.

-The maximum longevity pay that may be received by an employee is eight percent (8.00%).
+Longevity tiers are not additive.
+The maximum longevity pay that may be received by an employee is ten percent (10%).